 LoadUI offers more powerful functionality:

 You set the maximum test duration in the edit box of the Load Test editor.
 See Test Duration:

 To limit the maximum number of simulated requests, add the Requests – Total load test assertion, specify the Max value for it and enable its Stop load test on failure property.

 To stop the test after a certain number of failures occur, add a Failures – Total load test assertion, specify the Max value for it and enable its Stop load test on failure property.

 You can also limit the test by the number of simulated SoapUI test cases by setting the Max Target Runs property.

 You can use more assertions to control the test execution and validate the server performance.

 The Runners test component is similar to the LoadUI Runner component in the Target setting.
-Currently, LoadUI NG supports the following targets:
+Currently, LoadUI supports the following targets: